Make your home more comfortable and efficient for you—and more marketable if you decide to sell it.

-While increasing your home’s value depends on many factors—like your local housing market, the national housing market, assigned school system, other upgrades to your home, and more—giving buyers what they’re looking for in upgrades can be a big boost.
+While increasing your home’s value depends on many factors—like your local and national housing market, assigned school system, and other upgrades to your home—giving buyers what they’re looking for in upgrades can be a big boost.

 Here are 8 crucial energy-efficient home improvements that could increase home value (and we’ll dive into the why for each of these upgrades below):

 - Upgrade your home insulation and get your home professionally air sealed

 - Install an electric air-source heat pump

 - Convert your home from fossil fuels to electricity to increase home value

 - Switch to a heat pump water heater

 - Install solar panels

 Your home might be eligible for essential energy-efficient upgrades (at zero upfront cost).
 See if you qualify.